d-ries/linux-essentials/09_usersandpermissions/01_course.md

 liam@linux-ess:/shares/ict$ exit
 ```

-?> As you can see now both users can work together with eachother's files.
+?> As you can see the groupowner of the new folder and file is ict and that's why both users can now work together with eachother's files.

 ### The sticky bit

 The setgid bit solves the main problem of making files in a shared folder created by one user accessible to other users in the same non-primary group.
-However this opens up another problem: Every user with access to the share can now delete or rename the files other users place in this folder.
+However this opens up another problem: Every user with access to the share can now delete or rename the files of other users in this folder.
 In some cases, like a shared project people are working on, this is fine.
 But in cases you don't want to allow this, another special permission bit is used: the **sticky bit**.
-Setting this bit on a folder will disallow any user (except the root user) from renaming or removing files or subfolders he does not own inside that folder.
+Setting this bit on a folder will disallow any user (except the user root) from renaming or removing files or subfolders he does not own inside that folder.

 This principle is also used in the system's ´/tmp´ folder, disallowing users to remove another user's temporary files.